-- i.
-Trade receivables are non-interest bearing and are generally on terms of 60 days. - ii.
-Contract assets are the costs incurred in fulfilling a contract for the development of technology know-how for heavy-duty engines platforms for a joint venture company of the Group.
-Contract assets will be expensed off when the Group performs the contract. - The transaction prices allocated to the remaining performance obligation pursuant to this contract, committed at the reporting date but not recognised as liabilities amounted to RMB 149.0 million and expected to be realised within next three years upon the completion of services. - iii.
-The contract liabilities comprise short-term advance from customers and unfulfilled maintenance service.
-The advance from customers is recognised as revenue upon the delivery of goods, and the contract liability arising from unfulfilled service-type warranty is recognized upon the completion of the maintenance services.
-According to the business customary practice, the remaining performance obligations (unfulfilled maintenance service) at the year end is expected to be satisfied within 1-3 years. - iv.
-Refund liabilities arise from sales rebates granted to the Yuchai customers.
+Trade receivables are non-interest bearing and are generally on terms of 60 days.

+The contract liabilities comprise short-term advance received from customers and unfulfilled maintenance service.
+The advance received from customers is recognized as revenue upon the delivery of goods, and the contract liability arising from unfulfilled service-type warranty is recognized upon the completion of the maintenance services.
+According to the business customary practice, the remaining performance obligations (unfulfilled maintenance service) at the year-end is expected to be satisfied within 1-3 years.